Want to communicate better?

 After all, how can we ask others to listen and hear us if we don’t do the same for them?
 If we wish others to listen to us, then the best thing we can do is first learn to listen and to understand ourselves.

-Claire Maisonneuve, Registered Clinical Counsellor, Director of the Alpine Anxiety and Stress Relief Clinic
+Claire Maisonneuve, Registered Clinical Counsellor, Alpine Anxiety & Stress Relief Clinic

 First published in the Inside Tract® newsletter issue 176 – 2010